aridjayarecipes/cutesrecipes.web.app/content/post/1981-recipe-of-ultimate-baked-salmon-inspired-by-arsik-batak-toba.md

 1. Take  Salt
 1. Get 1 tsp Honey
 1. Prepare  For spice paste:
-1. Take 1 pepperoni (you can skip this if you don&#39;t like spicy)
+1. Take 1 pepperoni (you can skip this if you don't like spicy)
 1. Get 1/2 red onion
 1. Get 1 cloves garlic
 1. Prepare 1/2 tomato